EMINENT DOMAIN COULD COST EH TAXPAYERS MILLIONS

 Some facts about condemnation:

-- Community Preservation Funds cannot be used for condemnation.
+- The compensation for the of 22 acres of beachfront cannot be paid with Community Preservation Funds.
 The only way for the Town to pay homeowners' just compensation for condenmation of the beach is taking money from the EH Town budget from other more essential services, or the Town going into more debt.
 Either way it means a tax hike for you.

 - Taxpayers will not have the opportunity to know the cost of condemnation before it happens.
+The Town has to take title to the property "blind" and then is legally bound to pay whatever a judge decides after the fact.
+If the cost is too high the transaction cannot be undone.
+The beach owners already have an extremely high valuation for the beach and plan to argue that in court.
 The cost could be many, many tens of millions, maybe more.
-Money that would be far better spent on essential social and emergency services, or not spent at all.
-The Town is literally gambling with your money!
+Which could easily bankrupt the Town of East Hampton.
+Money that would be far better spent on essential social and emergency services, or not spent at all, since there are free alternatives to condemning the beach.
+The Town is literally gambling with the town you call home!